cesareferrari/newsletter/react/20190923-multiple-input.md

 />
 ```

-If we try our form now, it won't update the state correctly because our changeHandler() function is hardcoded to only use the name input field and update the name property of the state.
+If we try our form now, it won't update the state correctly because our `changeHandler()` function is hardcoded to only use the `name` input field and update the `name` property of the state.

-We need to make our function more generic so it can handle an unlimited number of input fields with unique names.
+We need to make our function more *generic* so it can handle an unlimited number of input fields with unique names.

-Our input fields have a property called name that is set to name and age respectively for each field.
+Our input fields have a property called `name` that is set to *name* and *age* respectively for each field.

-The value of this name property is captured in event.target.name.
+The value of this `name` property is captured in `event.target.name`.
 We can use this value to update the corresponding property in the state like so:

 ```
 changeHandler = event => {